abielalejandro/identify/README.md

 Development and Implementation of Management Projects.

-Techical tools used: Spring, Angular, Elasticsearch, Cassandra, MySQL.
+Technical tools used: Spring, Angular, Elasticsearch, Cassandra, MySQL.

 Create multithreading workloads running as cronjobs in order to proccesing data from differentes sources to be saved in non relational database.